Some of you are probably wondering why you even need a garage heater in the first place.

 That’s right; this is exactly why foreseeing or predicting the quality of fabrication and shelf life of a specific heater becomes a nightmare.
 Fortunately, the length and extent of the manufacturer’s warranty is always a sure way to know what to expect.

 It indicates the calculated level of trust and confidence that the brand itself has placed in their own product.
-Which is why going through heater warranties and their terms is the best reliability indicator you could possibly find.
+Which is why going through heater warranties and their terms are the best reliability indicator you could possibly find.
 Manufacturer’s warranties for heaters typically range anywhere between a few months all the way to years.

 However, some recognized and established brands may even give decades on their warranty.
 So ensure you check out the warranty length, its terms as well as what previous buyers are saying about the garage heater before you buy.